ttopper/CPSC128/docs/02_SIPO/70_Exercise_sheet_1.md

     W= weight in kg
     H= height in cm
 ```
+*Note that even though is uses the height in cm the result is in meters squared.

 To solve this equation, you will need to use the square root operator.
 You do this by importing the library math and then using the sqrt function.
 I’ve included a short piece of code here to demonstrate.